 In downtown Akron, Ohio, “The Rubber Capitol of the World,” sits the former 1871 B.F.
 Goodrich complex and what is left of the once booming manufacturing facility.
 Within the remaining buildings is the headquarters of GPD Group, an interdisciplinary architecture and engineering firm that has called this historic complex home since 1988.
-Re-using and adapting 90,000 square feet in the complex over the years for all of our many disciplines brought us new design opportunities.
+Over the years, we’ve had plenty of opportunities to re-use and adapt our 90,000 square foot complex.

 “I saw a big difference between the meetings that we conducted in the conventional college classroom type space vs. the ‘collaborative space’ ….
 People relaxed more, put down their guard and spoke more freely.” –Darrin Kotecki, GPD Group President

 We were inspired by how ideas flow more freely in an open space and how our minds and bodies respond to being in or around nature.
 Capturing natural light, framing pleasant views and specifying materials that are reminiscent of natural surfaces were key parts of our vision of the space.
 We incorporated research in key areas of ergonomics, biophilia and office well-being for our associates.
 This combines to create an open culture for the associates’ creative growth within their personal work and with others.

 Almost every surface, whether horizontal or vertical, can be utilized for individual or group work, to pin up sketches, draw concepts and discuss designs.
 We equipped workstations with the most ergonomic sit-to-stand desks, monitor arms, task lighting and task chairs.